deveshgupta12/sgv_hostel_app/README.markdown

 - Create bookings for available rooms.
 - View students, rooms, and bookings.

-## Future Enhancements
+## Troubleshooting
-- Add authentication, validation, and error handling.
+- **404 Errors**: Ensure all microservices and MongoDB are running.
+Check console logs for specific errors.
-- Implement booking cancellation and room availability filters.
+- **CORS Issues**: Verify CORS is enabled in backend services.